-Because it’s the holidays and there will be parties to attend, treats to bring and cookie exchanges to participate in…who doesn’t need a super tasty cookie that whips up in a pinch, tastes amazing and speaks “Merry Christmas” more than most other cookies around!
+Because it’s the holidays and you will have parties to attend, treats to bring and cookie exchanges to participate in!
+Who doesn’t enjoy a super tasty shortbread cookie that whips up in a pinch, tastes amazing and says “Merry Christmas” or “Happy Holidays” more than most other cookies around!

-If you have a cute holiday cookie cutter – use it, if you want to cut them into traditional rectangles and use the pointy end of a chopstick to add those cute little holes in the middle of them – do it!
-Decide on a shape and seriously just make these – and for sure dip em’ in chocolate if you like as well…or not, they are scrumptious either way!
+If you have a cute holiday cookie cutter, use it!
+Or if you want to cut them into traditional rectangles and use the pointy end of a chopstick to add those cute little holes in the middle of them, you can rarely go wrong with the classic shape!
+Decide on a shape and seriously just make these and for sure dip em’ in chocolate if you like as well, so much more festive like that!

 cassava flour holiday shortbread cookies

 all the buttery holiday yummy yet good for your tummy paleo shortbread cookies

 - ½ c grass fed butter, softened (or ghee)

 - 1 t vanilla

 - ¼ t Redmond Real Salt

 - crushed organic candy canes for sprinkle accent (opt)